A-7. Duties of Principal Administrators

 - Director of Financial Aid - The director of Financial Aid plans and administers the procurement of financial aid funds, the development and implementation of policies and procedures, the provision of services, the maintenance of records, and the preparation of reports.
 Visit the Financial Aid Website

-- Director of Center for Mentoring - The director of the Center for Mentoring plans, directs, and administers all aspects of operations, including the development and provision of programming for student retention for the Mentoring Program, Access to Success, Collegiate Summer Institute bridge programs, as well as various grant programs; recruits, selects, and provides guidance to volunteer faculty, staff, alumni mentors, and peer mentors; develops and conducts student recruitment; and oversees maintenance of student records, budgets, and program assessments.
-Visit the Center for Mentoring Website
+- Director of Mentoring Program - The director of the Mentoring Program plans, directs, and administers all aspects of operations, including the development and provision of programming for student retention for the Mentoring Program, Access to Success, Collegiate Summer Institute bridge programs, as well as various grant programs; recruits, selects, and provides guidance to volunteer faculty, staff, alumni mentors, and peer mentors; develops and conducts student recruitment; and oversees maintenance of student records, budgets, and program assessments.
+Visit the Mentoring Program Website

-- Director of Personal Counseling Services - The director of Personal Counseling Services provides direct oversight for services related to student mental health.
+- Director of Counseling and Psychological Services - The director of Counseling and Psychological Services provides direct oversight for services related to student mental health.
 These services include individual, family, and group counseling, as well as consultation and referral related to mental health issues for students, family members, faculty, and staff; provides resources for outreach and education programming, and crisis intervention.
-Visit the Personal Counseling Website
+Visit the Counseling and Psychological Services Website

 - Director of Residence Life & Housing - The director of Residence Life and Housing provides leadership and management for the Residence Life and Housing program including administrative decision-making and strategic planning.
 Areas of responsibility include fiscal oversight, program development and assessment (including learning outcomes), adjudication of judicial cases, oversight for marketing and publications, establishment of summer conference goals, and coordinating facility maintenance.
 The director fosters a learning-centered environment in the residence halls in partnership with academic deans, program coordinators, professional staff, and faculty.
 Visit the Housing Website